-If you have not hung up, you may be able to remotely delete the voicemail and avoid disaster.
+If you have not hung up, you may be able to remotely delete the voicemail and avoid disaster. #3 has been the savior of many would be issues.
 You can rerecord your message, depending on the service provider of the recipient’s cell phone.
 Listen for the option from the recipient’s voicemail menu, or try these:

 - For AT&T, try *P

 - For Sprint, try * or #, then 3P